lshtech/elbes-Modpack/README.md

   Run __Update.bat__(Windows) or __UpdateFull.sh__(Linux) which should be in the downloaded Dimserenes-Modpack folder.

-  Or run following scripts in command prompt:
+  Or run following commands where your downloaded modpack located:

   ```
 git remote set-url origin https://github.com/Dimserene/Dimserenes-Modpack